llixandru/kickoffpart3-docs/Compute/README.md

 4. Update the private subnet security list to open up port tcp/8000, on which our Gunicorn app listens.

+## [OPTIONAL] Cloning and creating a new compute instance

+In order to clone our work and quickly provision a second compute instance running the same app, we need to follow a few simple steps.

+1. Navigate to **Compute** - **Instances** and open our instance.
+2. Click on **More Actions** - **Create custom image**, give the image a name and click **Create**.
+The instance will be temporarily taken down while the custom image is being created.
+3. On the **Instances** page, click on **Create instance**.
+Select our custom image from the list, and add the same SSH key that we used for the previous instance creation.
+4. Make sure to enable the Bastion plugin in the Oracle Cloud Agent tab of the new instance if you want to SSH into it later.

+### Creating a private load balancer

+1. In the navigation menu, click **Networking**, then click **Load Balancers**.
+2. Click **Create Load Balancer**.
+3. Visibility Type: Click **Private Load Balancer**.
+The LB receives a private IP address from the hosting subnet.
+The LB acts a front end for internal incoming traffic visible only within the VCN.
+4. **Subnet**: Select the name of the VNC and Subnet for the LB from the pull-down menus.
+5. Click **Create Load Balancer**.

 ## Secure the function 🔏

 ### API Gateway 📚